Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: Proposed Two-Stage Signal Reconstruction Algorithm

-The rationale behind \eqref{eq:amplitude_reconstruction} is that the lower-amplitude symbol serves as a more reliable reference and is thus assigned a higher weight in the weighted combination of the received amplitude and the constraint-derived amplitude from \eqref{eq:aptbm_power}, enabling a coarse reconstruction of the symbol amplitudes within each block.
+The fundamental rationale behind \eqref{eq:amplitude_reconstruction} is that the lower-amplitude symbol serves as a more reliable reference.
+Consequently, it is assigned a higher weight in the weighted combination of the directly received amplitude and the constraint-derived amplitude inferred from \eqref{eq:aptbm_power}.